-We aim to engage on the initial masterplan in Autumn 2021, with a view to progressing a Development Consent Order in 2022-2023.
+We aim to engage on the initial masterplan in Spring 2022, with a view to progressing a Development Consent Order in 2023.

 In the meantime, if you have a question about EMIP, please contact us on freephone number 0800 689 1095 or email [email protected].